 For example, assuming a forward annual NOI of $100,000 is held constant, a purchase price of $1,000,000 will yield a cap rate of 10% ($100,000/$1,000,000 = 10%), while a higher purchase price of $2,000,000 will yield a cap rate of 5% ($100,000/$2,000,000 = 5%).

-Finding an estimated valuation (property value) for the investment is the ultimate goal of underwriting.
+Finding an estimated valuation (property value) for the commercial real estate investment is the ultimate goal of underwriting.

-To do this, the underwriter will use the building’s forecasted annual NOI in conjunction with a desired cap rate to place a final dollar amount on the deal at hand.
+To do this, the underwriter will use the building’s forecasted annual NOI in conjunction with the desired cap rate to place a final dollar amount on the deal at hand.

 In order to find the appropriate cap rate to use in this analysis, the underwriter will look at the cap rates of recently sold comparable buildings in the market, similar to how a residential real estate agent might look at recent home sales to determine what their client’s home is worth.